 Joy Sanders concentrates her practice in the area of immigration law, advising and representing entrepreneurs, U.S. businesses and multinational corporations of all sizes.
 Her clients include companies in the energy, manufacturing, finance, real estate and information technology industries, with a particular focus on new and emerging industries such as ‘greentech’.
 She has extensive experience in preparing PERM labor certification applications and immigrant visa petitions for multinational managers, outstanding researchers, foreign nationals of exceptional and extraordinary ability, and National Interest Waivers.
-Her expertise includes nonimmigrant petitions and applications for intracompany managers and specialized knowledge professionals, specialty occupations and business visitors.
+She has successfully assisted employers and foreign nationals in obtaining nonimmigrant employment authorization approval for L-1 intracompany managers and specialized knowledge workers, H-1B professionals, and business visitors.

 Joy provides legal advice in planning, implementing and managing immigration strategies and policies, and in all facets of nonimmigrant and immigrant visas before the Department of Labor, the Department of State, and United States Citizenship and Immigration Services.
 In recent years, Joy has assisted employers in navigating complex immigration compliance issues relating to employment eligibility and verification, audits and employment discrimination.